fuermosi777/wordmark-website/faq.md

 permalink: /faq/
 ---

+## How to use License Key?

+A license key can be used in unlimited number of devices for unlimited length of time.

 ## How to reset WordMark?

 If WordMark is not working properly, you might need to reset the WordMark by following these steps: